SkyKuker/---/README.eng.md

 A: Japan, say jeu time!

 Q: What do these marks mean, like "WUT" or "Kill Me"?
-A: They make correction\truncation\addition important to the text.
+A: Correction\truncation\addition is required.

 Q: How is it - Thoroughly?
 A: *As:
+*Note: round bracketed are (optional)*
- * Song:
+ * Song (Artist):
  * Lang:
- * Words in prohibited language to original words' language ratio (optional):
+ * (Words in prohibited language to original words' language ratio):
- * Probably misheard words (optional):
+ * (Probable misheard words (the more - the better):
  * Are you sure in your message and are sure that creator & encourager won't deny your request?: Y\n
+ * (Message):
+#### Example:
+ * Song: Blue Bird - Ikimonogakari
- * Message (optional):
+ * Lang: Japanese
+ * Words in prohibited language to original words' language ratio: N\A, 0%
+ * Probable misheard words: "Have a tan, and Tara..." (dismiss that, words should be in Ukrainian in any alphabet, but I'd prefer Cyrillic)
+ * Yes, I'm sure.
+ * If you'd do this - you're a madlad, & need much time for figuring out the song.

 Silent request - silent deny.

 Q: How do I know your project is authentic & genuine?
-A: It's in Ukrainian, so it makes difficult finding anything like that even in the Big Internet.
+A: It's in Ukrainian, making difficult finding anything like that even in the Big Internet.
 Indeed, people developed "Misheards" before my & your birth, they even tried to copy texts of foreign language songs & translating them to their manner & language.
-But I, especially when nobody helps me, am a pioneer on Github, who does `d`at kind of stuff, not similar to "Poslyshalosj", where are 4 authors & who is on Youtube.
+But I, especially when nobody helps me, consider myself a pioneer on Github, who does `d`at kind of stuff, not like "Poslyshalosj", where are 4 authors & who are on Youtube.
 With regard to genuinity - you've already seen that I borrow some of the ideas from Parent.
-Which are not - are mine.
+Which are not borrowings - are mine.

 Q: I understood all, but I still have questions, which are not related to project.
 Where can I ask?
 A: Pm me.
 It's a project page, not question one.